 Follow Us On:

-After the elections of 1970, situation in Pakistan turned into chaos and turmoil.
-The leaders of the two leading political parties, Pakistan Peoples Party and the Awami League, having earned popularity in their own regions, didn’t seem to compromise with each other at any cost.
+After the elections of 1970, the situation in Pakistan turned into chaos and turmoil.
+The leaders of the two leading political parties, the Pakistan Peoples Party and the Awami League, have earned popularity in their regions, didn’t seem to compromise with each other at any cost.
 Sheikh Mujib-ur-Rehman continued insisting on his specific Six-Point Program while Zulfiqar Ali Bhutto with his reservations asked for some amendments.
 Thus they couldn’t get to the bottom of the predicament due to their inflexibility.
 President Yahya Khan was himself too incompetent to instigate them to negotiate and co-operate with each other.

-Yahya Khan urged Sheikh Mujib a couple of times to come to West Pakistan, certainly not realizing the growing discontent of the Bengali public because of their deep-rooted mistrust on their western brethren.
-When Yahya Khan saw that Mujib remained unmoved, he himself called on Mujib and invited him to visit Islamabad.
+Yahya Khan urged Sheikh Mujib a couple of times to come to West Pakistan, certainly not realizing the growing discontent of the Bengali public because of their deep-rooted mistrust of their western brethren.
+When Yahya Khan saw that Mujib remained unmoved, he called on Mujib and invited him to visit Islamabad.
 But as again Mujib didn’t respond, Yahya goaded Bhutto to leave for Dacca.
 Bhutto acceded to his request and had detailed talks with Mujib but both of them couldn’t eliminate the ever-growing gap between the two wings.

-Later, on 6 March, in order to keep the Bengali protestors at peace, Yahya Khan gave another date for the session but Mujib put forward his demand for immediate lifting of Martial Law and transfer of power to the elected MNAs.
+Later, on 6 March, to keep the Bengali protestors at peace, Yahya Khan gave another date for the session but Mujib put forward his demand for the immediate lifting of Martial Law and transfer of power to the elected MNAs.
 The President once again went to Dacca but their talks again remained futile.
-On 23 March while West Pakistan was celebrating the Independence Day, East Pakistan termed it a Resistance Day all over the roads and streets waving flags of Bangladesh.
+On 23 March while West Pakistan was celebrating Independence Day, East Pakistan termed it a Resistance Day all over the roads and streets waving flags of Bangladesh.
 Even the elected members of AL who had been invited to meet the President for negotiations arrived in cars carrying Bangladeshi flags.

-At that stage Yahya Khan was suggested by his close associates to go for direct military action to curb the uprising of the Bengalis once and for all.
+At that stage, Yahya Khan was suggested by his close associates to go for direct military action to curb the uprising of the Bengalis once and for all.
 Accordingly the “Operation Searchlight” was launched at midnight on 25 March 1971 under Lieutenant-General Tikka Khan, the newly appointed Martial Law Administrator and governor of the eastern wing.
 The army came into swift action and within no time killed hundreds of protesting students.
 It also raided police headquarters and East Pakistan Rifles to ensure peace in the province.
-These merely brutal acts remained secret for a long time among the West Pakistanis until report of Hamood-ur-Rehman Commission was partly revealed after several years.
+These merely brutal acts remained secret for a long time among the West Pakistanis until the report of the Hamood-ur-Rehman Commission was partly revealed after several years.
 The army assault, however, gave rise to an anticlimax and fuelled nothing but repulsion and resistance, and the bloodshed that followed further alienated Bengalis.
 Their desire to be free from the clutches of their brother “colonialists” intensified.
-The migration of seven million Bengalis to India paved the way for the Indian government to exploit the whole situation and defame Pakistan on international level.
+The migration of seven million Bengalis to India paved the way for the Indian government to exploit the whole situation and defame Pakistan on an international level.
 On 17th April a Bangladeshi government-in-exile to be headed by Mujib was formed in Calcutta.
 Mujib was arrested at the orders of the President while his associates who could not be arrested fled to the government-in-exile.

 The activities of Mukti Bahini started with their attacks on key installations of the army in Dacca and on Chittagong harbor.
-During July-August they invaded lines of communications, railways and roads and consequently discontinued the link between the two wings of the country.
+During July-August, they invaded lines of communications, railways, and roads and consequently discontinued the link between the two wings of the country.
 When the army seemed to be inadequate to curb the disturbance the government of Pakistan sought help from the local Bihari, non-Bengali speaking people to fight the Mukti Bahini guerrillas.

-Worldwide appeals were made for ceasefire but Indian army continued the war that lasted for nearly two weeks.
+Worldwide appeals were made for a ceasefire but the Indian army continued the war that lasted for nearly two weeks.
 At length Pakistani commander Lieutenant-General Niazi in East Pakistan had to surrender on the orders of his superiors along with his 93,000 troops at Dacca on 16 December.
 As soon as Mujib was released, he went to Bangladesh where Mukti Bahini was engaged in taking revenge from the non-Bengali residents.